blithersoup/purdueprosthetics-3dprint-site/doc/userGuide.md

 Similar to above, all entries are case sensitive and exact.
 In case you were curious, the regular expressions used for form control can be found [here.](../components/formConrolInvalid.tsx)

 ### The form will not submit if you do not have proper values for all fields.
-Make sure that your materials and link fit the form control criteria; if you believe they should, contact the team.
+Make sure that your materials and link fit the form control criteria; if you believe they should, contact the team

 ## Stages

 1. Stage 1-

 Info on stages- TODO

 ## General Guidelines